zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/analyzer/english-analyzer.md

+---
+id: english-analyzer.md
+title: English Analyzer
+related_key: english, analyzer
+summary: The `english` analyzer in Milvus is designed to process English text, applying language-specific rules for tokenization and filtering.​
+---

 # English​

 The `english` analyzer in Milvus is designed to process English text, applying language-specific rules for tokenization and filtering.​

-### Definition​{#definition​}
+### Definition​

 The `english` analyzer uses the following components:​

-- **Tokenizer**: Uses the [`standard tokenizer`](https://zilliverse.feishu.cn/wiki/GAX8wkC1QiTZhXkLBocc1GoTnke) to split text into discrete word units.​
+- **Tokenizer**: Uses the [`standard tokenizer`](standard-tokenizer.md) to split text into discrete word units.​

 - Filters: Includes multiple filters for comprehensive text processing:​

-    - [`lowercase`](https://zilliverse.feishu.cn/wiki/AhAhw08MFiB9OpkDjbPcVUTVnlg): Converts all tokens to lowercase, enabling case-insensitive searches.​
+    - [`lowercase`](lowercase-filter.md): Converts all tokens to lowercase, enabling case-insensitive searches.​

-    - [`stemmer`](https://zilliverse.feishu.cn/wiki/JksSwTwJPidjsnk18Olc2TjWnZe): Reduces words to their root form to support broader matching (e.g., "running" becomes "run").​
+    - [`stemmer`](stemmer-filter.md): Reduces words to their root form to support broader matching (e.g., "running" becomes "run").​

-    - [`stop_words`](https://zilliverse.feishu.cn/wiki/ScncwBnDBiVoLjksXAwcUgrgnod): Removes common English stop words to focus on key terms in text.​
+    - [`stop_words`](stop-filter.md): Removes common English stop words to focus on key terms in text.​

 The functionality of the `english` analyzer is equivalent to the following custom analyzer configuration:​